 People who should have been kind to me weren’t.
 I didn’t learn to be kind to myself or others.
-I had lots of times when I could have been kind but I didn’t do it.
+I had lots of times when I could have been kind, but they don’t deserve it.

-My fears are supposed to keep me safe but they seal me off from the kindness of others.
+My fears are supposed to keep me safe, but they seal me off from receiving the kindness of others.